timothyhull/breadpool-self-eval/docs/game_video_clips.md

     === "Overview :material-cursor-default-click:"

         - At the ≈37:08 mark of this video, while serving as front IPR, I observed Green #11 and Blue jammer, #37, make contact with their lower legs.
-        - The contact causes Green #11 to immediately fall and Blue jammer falls about a second afterward.
+        - The contact causes Green #11 to immediately fall and Blue Jammer falls about a second afterward.

     === "Outcome :material-cursor-default-click:"